hdShang/arxiv-daily/docs/cs-CV/2025-11-11/papers/251108032v1-perceptual-quality-assessment-of-3d-gaussian-splatting-a-subjective-.md

 ---
 layout: default
-title: Perceptual Quality Assessment of 3D Gaussian Splatting: A Subjective Dataset and Prediction Metric
+title: "Perceptual Quality Assessment of 3D Gaussian Splatting: A Subjective Dataset and Prediction Metric"
 ---

 # Perceptual Quality Assessment of 3D Gaussian Splatting: A Subjective Dataset and Prediction Metric